 This will help you understand your requirements (classes, minimum grades, etc).
 If there are requirements where you can select from multiple classes, you might want to highlight the classes that look most interesting to you.

 You'll use the Schedule of Classes (SOC) a lot.
-It's a great resource to read the description for a class, to see any prerequisites you need before taking a class, and to get all the details about when a class is offered and the campus it's available for.
+Use it to read the description for a class, to see any prerequisites you need before taking a class, and to get all the details about when a class is offered and the campus it's available for.
 You'll also use the SOC to select course sections when you're doing course registration.

 Step 3: Review your MyDegrees